-Boulder may not be able to reach its goal of 100% renewable energy by 2030 with Xcel
+Boulder most likely will fall far short of reaching its goal of 100% renewable energy by 2030 if partnered with Xcel

 As we consider a 20-year franchise with an investor-owned utility, it is worth remembering that Xcel is Colorado’s only utility with large, coal-fired power plants set to operate past 2030.* How will Xcel square our carbon goals with their need to deliver profits for shareholders?